Davor Šuker

-Davor Šuker ([dâʋoːr ʃǔker]; born 1 January 1968) is a Croatian football administrator and former footballer who played as a striker.
-He served as president of the Croatian Football Federation from 2012 to 2021.
-He began his footballing career in his hometown for local first division team NK Osijek as a 16-year-old.
+Davor Šuker ([dâʋoːr ʃǔker]; born 1 January 1968) is a Croatian football administrator and former professional player who played as a striker.
+He served as the president of the Croatian Football Federation from 2012 to 2021.
+As Croatia's all-time top scorer with 45 goals, Šuker is generally regarded as one of the greatest Croatian players of all time.

+Šuker began his footballing career in his hometown for local first division team NK Osijek as a 16-year-old.
 During his final season with the club, he became the league's top goal scorer.
 He made the move to sign for Dinamo Zagreb in 1989.
 The Croatian War of Independence halted a promising season for the 21-year-old, eventually resulting in Šuker's move to Spanish club Sevilla in 1991.
 In La Liga, Šuker was highly regarded, showing consistent form with Sevilla and being consecutively amongst the division's top goal scorers.
 He signed with Real Madrid five years later, and was again amongst the league's top scorers.
 While at the Santiago Bernabéu, he helped Madrid claim the Liga and UEFA Champions League titles as well.
 A move to Arsenal saw him distinguish himself throughout their run to the UEFA Cup final of 2000.
 He then had a spell with West Ham United, then closed his career playing for German side 1860 Munich.

 The crowning moment of Šuker's career was the 1998 FIFA World Cup in France, where he won the Golden Boot by scoring six goals in seven matches.
-He also won the Silver Ball as the second-best player of tournament, behind Ronaldo.
+He also won the Silver Ball as the second-best player of the tournament, behind Ronaldo.
 His goal-scoring feats proved instrumental in the Croatians winning the bronze medal in their debut World Cup.
-Croatia did not lose a single match which Šuker scored in prior to their semi-final loss to eventual champions France.

-Named as Croatia's Golden Player for the UEFA 2003 Jubilee anniversary, he came third in the FIFA World Player of the Year awards in 1998.
-He is also on the FIFA 100 list of great footballers, as the only Croatian on such. Šuker is also Croatia's all-time top scorer with 45 goals altogether.
-He is generally regarded as the greatest Croatian striker of all time.
+Croatia did not lose a single match in which Šuker scored prior to their semi-final loss to eventual champions France.
+Eventually named as Croatia's Golden Player at the UEFA Jubilee Awards in 2003, Šuker finished third in the 1998 FIFA World Player of the Year award and second in the 1998 Ballon d'Or.
+He is also the only Croatian on the FIFA 100 list created by Pelé.

-Under his highly controversial leadership as the president of Croatian Football Federation, Croatia reached runner-up at the 2018 FIFA World Cup, the highest achievement Croatia ever made since their independence in 1992 and twenty years since their third-place finish.
+Under his highly controversial leadership as the president of Croatian Football Federation, Croatia reached runner-up at the 2018 FIFA World Cup, the nation's highest achievement since their third-place finish.

 Club career

 Early career

-Šuker began playing football in his home town of Osijek with the club NK Osijek in 1984.
+Šuker was born in Osijek to a Bosnian Croat family from Livno.
+He began playing football in his home town with the club NK Osijek in 1984.
 In 1989, he moved to Dinamo Zagreb, where during the following two seasons he scored 34 goals in 60 Yugoslav First League matches. Šuker made such an impression that he received his first call-up to the Yugoslavia national team.
 His play also attracted several clubs, including Spanish club Sevilla, which he joined in 1991.